 During lesson times mobile phones, laptops and other communication devices must only be used with the explicit permission of the teacher.
-Until permission is given, the mobile phone must be locked in a locker or be in the student's pocket and must not be brought out until the teacher has given permission.
+Until permission is given, the mobile phone must placed in the student's locker or be in their pocket and must not be brought out unless a teacher has given permission.
 Permission to use a mobile phone during a lesson is only authorised while that teacher is supervising the student.